bflaven/assets-for-Zambia-training/7_set_up_a_local_environment/README.md

 #manage plugin
 $ wp plugin list #list the plugins
 $ wp plugin search "clone" #search for plugin
+# USE the slug to install the plugin
 $ wp plugin install duplicate-post --activate #install and activate Duplicate Post

+$ wp plugin search "JWT Authentication" #search for plugin
+# USE the slug to install the plugin
+$ wp plugin install jwt-authentication-for-wp-rest-api --activate #install and activate JWT Authentication

+$ wp plugin search "Disable Gutenberg" #search for plugin
+# USE the slug to install the plugin
+$ wp plugin install disable-gutenberg --activate #install and activate Disable Gutenberg

 #manage update
-$ wp core update #update the fucking WP
+$ wp core update #update the WP
-$ wp core update-db #update the fucking DB
+$ wp core update-db #update the DB
-$ wp theme update --all #update the fucking themes
+$ wp theme update --all #update the themes
-$ wp plugin update --all #update the fucking plugins
+$ wp plugin update --all #update the plugins

 #manage content show the list of posts
 $ wp post list